ggdist: Make a Raincloud Plot to Visualize Distribution in ggplot2

 mpgdataset that comes with

 Next, we’ll make a Raincloud plot that highlights the distribution of Vehicle Fuel Economy (MPG) by Engine Size (Number of Cylinders).
-It helps if you have
+We’ll combine

 The first step is to make the